CMU-MultiComp-Lab/mmml-course/_pages/syllabus.md

 preferably language and vision.
 At the beginning of the semester, the instructor will propose a set of research problems and datasets which can be used for the course projects.
-  - Pre-proposal: We ask students to prepare a pre-proposal early in the semester to them establish their research topic for the course project.
+  - **Pre-proposal**: We ask students to prepare a pre-proposal early in the semester to them establish their research topic for the course project.
 The pre-proposal will also help with team formation, in the rare eventuality when students are still looking for teammates.
-   - First project assignment: The first project assignment consists of a written report and an oral presentation (which will be performed remotely, with pre-recorded videos).
+   - **First project assignment**: The first project assignment consists of a written report and an oral presentation (which will be performed remotely, with pre-recorded videos).
 This assignment has two main goals: describe in more details the plan for the course project (aka., “proposal”) and perform some unimodal analyses on the multimodal